 In order to prevent/minimize negative behaviors, we need to understand the communication of the person with dementia, and listen.
 Often, considerable observation is required to understand the meaning of the behaviors.
 Possible medical problems need to be considered.
 And it is helpful to look for and record any patterns of behavior.
 For example, when the person presents with agitation, consider who is present, where and when the agitation occurs, and what your thoughts are about why the agitation is occurring.
 This will lead to a systematic way of determining the probable cause.

-A nonpharmacological approach should be the first step in treating the psychotic symptom.
+should be the first step in treating the psychotic symptom.
 If we can discover the trigger, then we can address the problem or need and prevent further agitation.
 With a proactive approach, it is likely that the use of antipsychotic medications will be reduced.